wolfapple/kvs/README.md

 *   `SledKvsEngine`: A `sled`-based storage engine implementing the `KvsEngine` trait.
 *   `KvsServer`: A server that can run with any type that implements `KvsEngine`.
 *   `KvsClient`: A client for communicating with the `KvsServer`.
-*   `ThreadPool` trait: An interface for the server's concurrency model.
+*   `ThreadPool` trait: An interface for the server's concurrency model, allowing for different implementations.
+    *   `NaiveThreadPool`: A basic thread pool implementation.
+    *   `SharedQueueThreadPool`: A thread pool using a shared queue for task distribution.
+    *   `RayonThreadPool`: An implementation based on the `rayon` crate, utilizing a work-stealing algorithm for efficient task management.